 The 25th Annual Red Ribbon Walk/Run, sponsored by the ADC, was held at Jefferson Wellness Center at Jefferson Regional Medical Center in Pine Bluff.
 Proceeds from the 5K run will allow for scholarships to be awarded to graduating high school seniors, either from the county or the child of an ADC employee.

-It’s been one hundred years since our first execution.
+This year marked 100 years since our first execution.

 Entergy Arkansas presented the Arkansas Board of Corrections with a rebate check for $27,910 in January for the Department of Correction’s conservation efforts.